 If someone comes across a different type of panel or if their Dell P2417H doesn't correspond to our review, let us know and we will update the review.
 Note that some tests such as the gray uniformity may vary between individual units.

 The Dell P2417H is an average monitor with an IPS panel, which works well for a range of usages.
-The wide viewing angles and low input lag result in versatile performance, but for specific uses such as gaming, there are better choices (see our recommendations for the best gaming monitors under $300).
+The wide viewing angles and low input lag result in versatile performance, but for specific uses such as gaming, there are better choices (see our recommendations for the best gaming monitors under $300 and the best monitors under $200).

 The Dell U2415 is a bit better than the Dell P2417H.
 The U2415 has a slightly higher resolution than the P2417H.
 Overall picture quality and performance are very similar.